 Ultrasound of the thyroid gland in men

-Ultrasound diagnostics of the thyroid gland in men does not have any special requirements.
-At the same time, it can be noted that representatives of the stronger sex are much less likely to suffer from diseases of this organ, however, the following pathologies can be identified in them:
+Ultrasound diagnosis of the thyroid gland in men does not have any special requirements.
+It can be noted that representatives of the stronger sex are much less likely to suffer from diseases of this organ, however, the following pathologies can be identified in them:

 Ultrasound of the thyroid gland in children